ioparaskev/onionmx/SRV.md

 This will detail how to get the python script working, but there is also a [go implementation](https://git.autistici.org/ale/postfix-onion-transport), which is probably more performant.

-Download the [script](https://raw.githubusercontent.com/ehloonion/onionmx/master/postdns/postdns.py) and put it in /usr/local/bin and make it executable.
+Make the  [onionrouter script](https://raw.githubusercontent.com/ehloonion/onionmx/master/postdns/onionrouter.py) executable and create a softlink to /usr/local/bin.

 Install the needed dependency: